 27 Apr When is a Procedure Necessary to Cure a Sinus Infection?

-Cure a Sinus Infection: So there you are, living life, working day to day, and suddenly the inconvenience of a cold arrives.
+So there you are, living life, working day to day, and suddenly the inconvenience of a cold arrives.
 You’re annoyed, congested, and it seems as if every muscle in your body is aching.
 Everything your taught in theses circumstances tells you a sick day, medication and plenty of liquids will remedy the next week or week and a half.
 But what if it doesn’t?
+Could it be a Sinus Infection?

 It May Have Started As…